AbbyAdj/cgol-gpt-wrapper-api/README.md

 ### `POST /results`

-Generate a Game of Life seed pattern from a given word.
+Generates a Conway's Game of Life seed pattern, generations, and scores from a given prompt and returns a JSON object containing the server's response, as illustrated in the example below.

 **Request Body**: